 What is the Eighth Wonder of the World?
 Well, according to Albert Einstein, compound interest is the Eighth Wonder of the World.
 “He who understands it earns it, and he who does not pays it.”
 Today we’re going to go through what this statement means and just how incredibly powerful understanding this can be in your life.

 If Albert Einstein, a pretty smart dude, said compound interest is the Eighth Wonder of the World, I think we should all listen to why it is.
 And see, we’ve all heard about compound interest.
-We know what interest is, we know how people talk about, “Well, you save money, it makes money.”
+We know what interest is, we know how people talk about, “Well, when you save money, it makes money.”

 But today I’m going to put some shocking numbers in front of you, where even if you’re really good at math, the numbers will blow you away.
 Even if you’re not that great at math, man, they’re really going to blow you away because it just doesn’t seem to make sense.

 Our brains cannot possibly comprehend this.
 And so to start with, the example I’m going to give you is this.
 This will explain to you what compound interest is like.

 I don’t know how many of you play golf out there.
 I’m a pretty terrible golfer.
 But let’s say you’re a pretty good golfer and you’re going to go golfing with a friend and you want to have some fun with this friend, right?
 So you get out to the golf course and you know you’re better than they are.

 (And you make sure you know you’re better before you do this.
 Otherwise, it’s not going to be a good day for you.)

 But you tell your friend, “Hey, you know, I kind of feel like putting some money on this game, make it a little more interesting.
 What do you think?”
 And the friend says, “Yeah, yeah.
 That sounds like a good idea.
 How much do you want to put per hole?”
 You’re like, “Whatever.